 One of the painful experiences we had as kids was walking down a bushy path in shorts and feeling a slight painful sting on our skin.
-These stings can cause mild, harmless inflammation that usually disappears within in a short while.
+These stings can cause mild, harmless inflammation that usually disappears within in a few days.
 After my experience with this medicinal plant, I have come to realize that its benefits outweigh its harmful side effects.

 Stinging nettle also called the ‘common nettle’ or ‘nettle leaf’ is a flowering plant that is found in almost all continents of the world.
 Nettles are usually found in damp areas and areas that are surrounded by meadows.
 Nettle leaves serve as food to larva worms of some insects especially the Peacock butterfly because it is very high in protein.
 Nettle is one of the most famous plants ever known to mankind.
 William Shakespeare wrote about it.
 The Germans, French, Latin, Hungarians and Serbians have used this popular plant in their parables because of its stinging properties.